luslab/oz-bulk-rnaseq/G. Read Quantification.md

 We first use RNA seq to determine the abundance of mRNA (cDNA) fragments, rather than the composition of the fragments.

 Different ways to quantify mRNA abundances of known genes and transcripts:
 1. FPKM (RPKM): Reads/Fragments per kilobase of transcript per millions of read mapped.
-(FLAWED MEASURE STATISTICALLY)
+(FLAWED MEASURE STATISTICALLY).
+This has been superseded by:
+2. TPM: Transcripts per Million: also normalises
-2. Raw Counts: The number of reads overlapping with a transcript.
+3. Raw Counts: The number of reads overlapping with a transcript.

 https://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/